 The film, which was funded by NHS England and produced by the NHS Academic Health Science Networks, highlights two users’ perspectives on how it has changed their lives.
 The app is designed to help people monitor their epilepsy in between their visits to doctors.

 EpSMon also contains guidance to help people better understand Sudden Unexpected Death in Epilepsy (SUDEP) and the factors which may affect their risk.

-Dr Newman, Senior Research Fellow in the University’s Institute of Translational and Stratified Medicine (ITSMed), is an NHS Innovation Accelerator Fellow and led the app’s development alongside charity SUDEP Action, Cornwall Partnership NHS Foundation Trust and Royal Cornwall Hospital.
+Dr Newman, Senior Research Fellow in the Plymouth Institute of Health and Care Research, is an NHS Innovation Accelerator Fellow and led the app’s development alongside charity SUDEP Action, Cornwall Partnership NHS Foundation Trust and Royal Cornwall Hospital.